AvaloniaUI/avalonia-docs/docs/concepts/input/focus.md

 Focus navigation by tab occurs when the user presses tab on their keyboard. `InputElement`s with their `IsTabStop` property set to `true` will be available for tab focus navigation.
 The `TabIndex` specifies the priority with lower numeric values being navigated to first.
-When `TabIndex` is equal, the order of appearance within the Visual Tree is used.
+When the `TabIndex` of multiple controls is equal, the priority is based on a Visual Tree traversal order.

 The `KeyboardNavigation.TabNavigation` attached property can set a `KeyboardNavigationMode` onto any `InputElement` acting as a container and modify its tab navigation characteristics.